collective/collective.handlebars/README.rst

 This add-on can be seen in action at the following sites:
 - Is there a page on the internet where everybody can see the features?

+(still to come)

 Documentation
 -------------

-Full documentation for end users can be found in the "docs" folder, and is also available online at http://docs.plone.org/foo/bar
+Full documentation for end users can be found in the "docs" folder.

 Installation
 ------------